Dtman50/rock_paper_scissors/README.md

 # rock_paper_scissors

-Rock, Paper, Scissor game against user and computer
+Rock, Paper, Scissor game with a UI against user and computer.